kevinsguides/wp-ko-youtube-embed/readme.md

 License: MIT
 @author Kevin Olson

 This is very much a work in progress.
 I created this to embed YouTube videos in WordPress posts using YouTube API.
 Specifically to be able to load shorts and video playlists automatically with shortcodes.
-Might not work well, or at all, with block themes.

 I'm working on improving the performance and considering adding additional features.